ozone-his/eip-client/README.md

-# EIP application
+# EIP client

-This app is a Spring Boot application that depends on the [openmrs-eip](https://github.com/openmrs/openmrs-eip) api, forwarding debezium generated events to provided xml camel routes.
+This is a Spring Boot application that depends on the [openmrs-eip](https://github.com/openmrs/openmrs-eip) watcher, forwarding debezium generated events to provided xml camel routes.
 The application is run in the same directory that may contain a **config** & **routes** folders and **application.properties** file providing default properties.

 ```
 .